 - Malaysian Trumpet Snail (Family: Thiaridae, Species: Melanoides tuberculata)

 Each of the snails above has characteristics that make them difficult to control, so let’s look at each in more detail.

-In my experience as a fish keeper, I think I come across the ramshorn snail infestations most often.
+In my experience as a fish keeper, I think I come across ramshorn snail infestations most often.

 Ramshorn snails can be identified by their shell, which resembles a coiling rope or ramshorn.
 The shell can range from several shades of brown to black or appear translucent.

 Although the color of the ramshorn shell can vary greatly, the snails will either be black or a shade of pink or red.
 Unlike most snails with green blood, which is caused by hemocyanin, ramshorn snail blood contains red hemoglobin, which causes red/pink coloring.

 Most ramshorn snails come from the family “Planorbidae,” and the two species most commonly found in aquariums are “Planorbella duryi” and “Planorbarius corneus.“

 Like most aquarium snails, ramshorn snails are omnivores that will eat almost anything, including leftover fish flakes, algae, and plant life.
 Ramshorn snails will happily feed on the carcasses of dead fish, shrimp, insects, and scuds but will mostly be found attached to the delicate leaves of live plants.

 One of the reasons why ramshorn snails are such pests is because of their ability to breed so quickly.
 Ramshorn snails are hermaphrodites, which means they possess both male and female reproductive organs so that reproduction can occur between any two snails, regardless of their sex.